spencertipping/tau/doc/zeta.md

 (4) is a pretty big constraint because it interacts with the internal buffering structure.
 If, for example, we have a ζb whose nominal capacity is 65536B and a 1B object pinned at position 32768, then the largest object we can write is now 32768B -- despite having more nominal capacity available.

 We can work around this by reserving 200% of nominal capacity; that guarantees we'll have the full capacity available no matter where an object is pinned.
+Alternatively, we can just heap-allocate overflowed values and store tags to them.
+Then capacity serves its intended purpose, providing elasticity, rather than limiting the size of objects that can be enqueued.

 ### Allocation algorithm